PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/appgw/README.md

 A map defining all Application Gateways in the current deployment.

-For detailed documentation on how to configure this resource, for available properties, especially for the defaults and the `rules` property refer to [module documentation](../../modules/appgw/README.md).
+For detailed documentation on how to configure this resource, for available properties, especially for the defaults, refer to [module documentation](../../modules/appgw/README.md).

 Following properties are supported:
 - `name`                              - (`string`, required) name of the Application Gateway.